vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

 * **shardVSSize**: Virtual service size

-The format of the AKODeploymentConfig YAML file for enabling NSX ALB L7 Ingress is as follows.
+The format of the AKODeploymentConfig YAML file for enabling NSX ALB L7 Ingress is as follows:

 <!-- /* cSpell:disable */ -->
 ```yaml